Building future-proof, resilient, agile, and sustainable enterprises.

 • Recognise the tasks and decisions required during the reporting process to prepare a GRI Standards-based report focused on material topics

-• Identify the types of content that should be included in GRI-Standards-based reports
+• Identify the types of content that should be included in GRI Standards-based reports

 Agenda/topics covered

-• Overview of the GRI Standards
+• Reporting with GRI Standards

-• Initiating the reporting process using the GRI Standards
+• Navigating the GRI Sector Standards

 Duration